 ECSS-Q-ST-70-12_1200178

-For heat sinks that are designed to be within the edge of the PCB, the distance between the edge of the heat sink and the edge of the PCB shall be ≥ 1,5 mm.
+For heat sinks or insert that are designed to be within the edge of the PCB, the distance between the edge of the heat sink and the edge of the PCB shall be ≥ 1,5 mm.

 Sufficient resin from the edge of the heat sink to the edge of the PCB ensures adequate insulation and mechanical stiffness needed for subsequent milling of the PCB.